adinahhh/educated-citizen/README.md

 Register for a key with [OpenSecrets API](https://www.opensecrets.org/open-data/api).

-Save your keys in **`secrets.sh`** file like below:
+Create a **`secrets.sh`** file.
+Save your keys in the file using the syntax below:
 ```
 export VOTESMART_API_KEY="your_new_key"
 export OPEN_SECRETS_API_KEY="second_new_key"
 ```

-Activate your secrets.sh file into the new terminal session using command:
+Activate your secrets.sh file into your current terminal session using command:
 `source secrets.sh`

 Create the database using the following commands: